|

 I did.
 Yes, my friends have no idea how I do it.
 They think

 I'm a programming genius, so I hope they don't read this!
+Mike: How long did it take you

 from planning the site to uploading the pages?
 And tell me